-TO:

-(Employee's Name)

-FROM:

-We have reviewed your request for leave under the FMLA and any supporting documentation that you have provided.
-We received your most recent information on and decided:

-A. FMLA APPROVED

-Your FMLA leave request is approved.
+DATE: TO: (Employee's Name) FROM: We have reviewed your request for leave under the FMLA and any supporting documentation that you have provided.
+We received your most recent information on and decided: A. FMLA APPROVED Your FMLA leave request is approved.
 All leave taken for this reason will be designated as FMLA leave.
 The FMLA requires that you notify us as soon as practicable if dates of scheduled leave change or are extended, or were initially unknown.
-Based on the information you have provided to date, we are providing the following information about the amount of time that will be counted against your leave entitlement:

-Provided there is no deviation from your anticipated leave schedule, the following number of hours, days, or weeks that will be counted against your FMLA entitlement:

-Because the leave you will need will be unscheduled, it is not possible to provide the hours, days or weeks that will be counted against your FMLA entitlement at this time.
+Based on the information you have provided to date, we are providing the following information about the amount of time that will be counted against your leave entitlement: Provided there is no deviation from your anticipated leave schedule, the following number of hours, days, or weeks that will be counted against your FMLA entitlement: Because the leave you will need will be unscheduled, it is not possible to provide the hours, days or weeks that will be counted against your FMLA entitlement at this time.
 You have the right to request this information once in a 30-day period (if leave was taken in the 30-day period).

-Please be advised (check if applicable):

-You have requested to use paid leave during your FMLA leave.
+Please be advised (check if applicable): You have requested to use paid leave during your FMLA leave.
 Any paid leave taken for this reason will count against your FMLA leave entitlement.

-78 Revision 910 Approved June 6th, 2016 of Allenstown February 6th, 2017

-We are requiring you to substitute or use paid leave during your FMLA leave.

-\Box You will be required to present a fitness-for-duty certificate to be restored to employment.
-If such certification is not timely received, your return to work may be delayed until certification is provided.
-A list of the essential functions of your positions \Box is \Box is not attached.
-If attached, the fitness-for-duty certification must address your ability to perform these functions.

-B. ADDITIONAL INFORMATION REQUIRED

-Additional information is needed to determine if your FMLA leave request can be approved:

-The certification you have provid led is not complete and sufficient to determine whether the FMLA applies to your leave request.
-You must provide the following information no later than , unless it is not practicable under the particular circumstances (provide at least seven calendar days)

-despite your diligent good faith efforts, or your leave may be denied.

-(Specify information needed to make the certification complete and sufficient)

-We are exercising our right to have you obtain a second or third opinion medical certification at our expense, and we will provide further details at a later time.

-C. YOUR FMLA REQUEST IS NOT APPROVED
+We are requiring you to substitute or use paid leave during your FMLA leave. until c You will be required to present a fitness-for-duty certificate to be restored to yment.
+If such certification is not timely received, your return to work may be delayed tertification is provided.
+A list of the essential functions of your positions is tached.
+If attached, the fitness-for-duty certification must address your ability to perform functions. В. ADDITIONAL INFORMATION REQUIRED appro Additional information is needed to determine if your FMLA leave request can be wed: The certification you have provided is not complete and sufficient to determine whether the FMLA applies to your leave request.
+You must provide the following information no later than despit (Specify info e your diligent good faith efforts, or your leave may be denied.
+(Specify info e your diligent good faith efforts, or your leave may be denied.
+Ormation needed to make the certification complete and sufficient) We are exercising our right to have you obtain a second or third opinion medical (Specify info we are exercising our right to have you obtain a second or third opinion medical cation at our expense, and we will provide further details at a later time.
+(Specify info we are exercising our right to have you obtain a second or third opinion medical cation at our expense, and we will provide further details at a later time.
+YOUR FMLA REQUEST IS NOT APPROVED

-- Your FMLA Leave is Not Approved. - The FMLA does not apply to your leave request. - You have exhausted your FMLA leave entitlement in the applicable 12-month period.